Layan-Alsayed/Event-Planner/README.md

 # 📅 Lahza - Event Planner App

-Lahza is a cross-platform Flutter app for planning and managing your events with ease.
+**Lahza** is a cross-platform Flutter app for planning and managing your events with ease.

-Organize your gatherings, track guests, and manage checklists—all in one place.
+Organize your gatherings, track guest lists, and manage checklists—all in one simple, beautiful interface.

 ---

 ## 🌟 Features

-- Simple, intuitive UI
+✅ Clean, modern Flutter UI
-- Add and manage events
+✅ Create and manage events
-- Countdown to event dates
+✅ Countdown timer to event dates
-- Guest list management
+✅ Manage guest lists
-- Event checklists
+✅ Event checklists
-- Cross-platform support (Android, iOS, Web, Desktop)
+✅ Works on Android, iOS, Web, and Desktop

 ---

 ## 📸 Screenshots

-### 🟦 Starting Page
+### ✨ Starting Page

-App logo and splash screen.
+App splash screen and logo.

 ![Starting Page](screenshots/starting_page.png)

 ---

 ### 🏠 Home Page

-See your upcoming events at a glance, with countdown and guest summary.
+See upcoming events with countdown and guest summary.

 ![Home Page](screenshots/homepage.png)

 ---

 ### 📋 Checklist Page

-Create and view event checklists to keep everything organized.
+Manage your event planning tasks in a simple list.

 ![Checklist Page](screenshots/checklist.png)

 ---

 ### 🧑‍🤝‍🧑 Guests Page

-Manage your guest list for each event.
+Track and manage your guest list for each event.

 ![Guests Page](screenshots/guestpage.png)

 ---